syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 Next, let's tell Flux about the MinIO bucket.
-For that, we will create a new Flux [Bucket Source](https://fluxcd.io/flux/components/source/buckets/), together with a Secret containing the bucket credentials:
+For that, we will create a new Flux [Bucket Source](https://fluxcd.io/flux/components/source/buckets/), together with a Secret containing the bucket credentials.

 :::caution